-As for his defense . . . it wasn't good, but the extent to which it was bad doesn't cost him all that much in the various metrics.
-Piazza threw out just 23 percent of would-be base thieves, seven percentage points below the league average during that time, but even so, that's just part of a catcher's job behind the plate.
+As for his defense: It was routinely dismissed as bad during his playing days, but it's worth a second look.
+Piazza threw out just 23 percent of would-be base thieves, seven percentage points below the league average during that time, but even so, that's become a smaller part of a catcher's job as the stolen base has declined an an offensive weapon.
 He led the league in passed balls a couple of times early in his career with 12, but as Sean Forman (of Baseball-Reference.com fame) showed in an award-winning presentation at the 2006 SABR convention, Piazza actually came up as one of the best in terms of pitch blocking, as defined by wild pitches and passed balls (somewhat arbitrarily distinguished between by official scorers), lessening the impact of his lousy throwing by about one-third, in terms of runs.
-All told, Baseball-Reference.com's Total Zone puts Piazza's work behind the plate at 61 runs below average, with his final four years of catching (2003-2006) at 16 below average according to the more sophisticated Defensive Runs Saved.
-Baseball Prospectus' numbers, which included an as-yet-unpublished arm rating (for throwing) put him around 40 runs below average for his career.
+Furthermore, the RetroFraming methodology for the pre-PITCHf/x era, created by Max Marchi of Baseball Prospectus, placed him as the ninth-best catcher in terms of pitch framing dating back to 1988, above average by a value of 88 runs.
+The latter isn't incorporated into Baseball-Reference.com's Total Zone, which puts Piazza's work behind the plate at 61 runs below average, with his final four years of catching (2003-06) at 16 below average according to the more sophisticated Defensive Runs Saved.

 Relative to the excellence of his hitting, even the worst of those estimates doesn't cost him a lot.
-Despite his defense, Piazza is tied with Yogi Berra for fifth all-time in career WAR and JAWS among catchers behind Bench, Gary Carter, Ivan Rodriguez and Carlton Fisk; all of those players played in at least 208 more games.
-Piazza's peak WAR of 40.7 ranks third behind only Carter (46.5) and Bench (45.9), more than a win per year above the standard (32.0).
+Despite his defense, Piazza is sixth all-time in WAR among catchers, and fifth in JAWS behind Bench, Gary Carter, Ivan Rodriguez and Carlton Fisk, a few points ahead of Yogi Berra; all of those players played in at least 208 more games.
+Piazza's peak WAR of 43.1 ranks third behind only Carter (48.2) and Bench (47.2), more than a win per year above the standard (33.8).
 That's not a borderline Hall of Famer, that's an inner circle one.

 We'll never know the veracity of that, or the extent to which andro may have helped Piazza's development.
 Indeed, there are no studies that tell us how much farther a player on this PED or that one can hit a ball, or how much they boost his production.
 What we do know is that andro (the supplement that was found inside Mark McGwire's locker during his 1998 home run binge and that Bagwell also admitted to using early in his career) was banned by the International Olympic Committee, which classified as an androgenic-anabolic steroid in 1997.